5thkind/shotgun/README.md

 - ./views
 ```

-The public directory is responsible for hosing static files to be used by other other views.
-It stores, images, css stylesheets, common Vue components, and common JS services.
+The public directory is responsible for hosing static files to be used by other views.
+It stores, images, css
+stylesheets, common Vue components, and common JS services.

-The routes directory is resposible for housing all your endpoints.
-It's here where you create new endpoints to either server-side render views or implementing other REST endpoints.
+The routes directory is responsible for housing all your endpoints.
+It's here where you create new endpoints to either
+server-side render views or implementing other REST endpoints.

 The views directory houses all the ejs templates and main page Vue components.